pypa/pip/docs/quickstart.rst

     [...]
     Successfully installed SomePackage

-Install a distribution already downloaded from `PyPI`_ or got elsewhere.
+Install a package already downloaded from `PyPI`_ or got elsewhere.
 This is useful if the target machine does not have a network connection:

 ::